 Depending on tools at your disposal and the complexity of the project, time spent on creating the design varies.
-AB Tasty Engage, our hands-on widget library, allows you to easily bring your on-site remarketing ideas to life.
+AB Tasty Nudge Engagement, our hands-on widget library, allows you to easily bring your on-site remarketing ideas to life.

 - Find the appropriate targeting